Towards Browser Controls to Protect Cookies from Malicious Extensions: Related Work

 Cookies are vital to the modern web.
 As such, their adoption, usage, and vulnerabilities have been well-studied \cite{khodayari2022state, drakonakis2020cookie, cahn2016empirical, sivakorn2016cracked, sanchez2021journey}.
 Their importance has also led to several attempts to mitigate these vulnerabilities.
 Some prior work introduces additional entities external to the browser to protect session cookies \cite{johns2011reliable, kirda2006noxes, nikiforakis2011sessionshield}.
 Often using proxies, these controls store session cookies outside the browser to prevent hijacking \cite{nikiforakis2011sessionshield} or associate them with a companion cookie to mitigate fixation attacks \cite{johns2011reliable}.
 While effective, external storage only works for cookies that are not used within the browser.
 Additionally, companion cookies require doubling a website's cookies.
 As browsers limit the number of cookies a single site can make \cite{squarcina2023cookie}, companion cookies effectively half the cookies available to a site.

 Session Protection is a similar external control offered by Flask-Login \cite{Countryman_2023} (Flask's session management module).
 When enabled, the server hashes the user's IP address and user agent (browser) for each session cookie.
 These hashes are stored on the server and link the cookies to specific hosts.
-Then Flask recalculates the hash for all requests with a session cookie and compares it against the saved hash.
+Flask recalculates this hash for all requests with a session cookie and compares it against the saved hash.
 In the strictest configuration, a hash mismatch invalidates the session.
 However, by default, a mismatch only marks the session as stale.
-In this state, the user can still access the site but must re-authenticate for any action that requires a "fresh" session.
-Further, Flask also supports a separate "Remember Me" token to save and restore sessions.
-This token is not protected by Session Protection and thus can be stolen and used to bypass Session Protection altogether.
-Due to this, the Flask-Paranoid extension \cite{Grinberg_2017} extends Session Protection to the Remember Me token as well.
+In this state, the user can still access the site but must re-authenticate for any action that requires a ``fresh'' session.
+Flask also supports a separate ``Remember Me'' token to save and restore sessions.
+This token is not protected by Session Protection and thus can be stolen to bypass it altogether.
+As a consequence, the Flask-Paranoid add-on \cite{Grinberg_2017} extends Session Protection to the Remember Me token as well.
 Regardless, while Session Protection can detect cookie theft, it cannot accurately determine if a cookie was stolen as benign actions (i.e., IP address changes) also violate the control.
-Thus stolen cookies could still provide access to most of the session.
+Thus stolen cookies could still provide access to most of a session.

 Other proposals use extensions to bolster the security of cookies \cite{bugliesi2015cookiext, de2012serene, bugliesi2014provably}.
-CookieExt \cite{bugliesi2015cookiext} detects session cookies in incoming requests and attaches the \texttt{Secure} and \texttt{HttpOnly} attributes to them.
+CookieExt \cite{bugliesi2015cookiext} detects session cookies in incoming requests and marks them as \texttt{Secure} and \texttt{HttpOnly}.
 Serene \cite{de2012serene} maintains a database of session cookie values and ensures the value of outbound cookies are in the database.
 As discussed in Section \ref{sec:intro}, malicious extensions can bypass existing cookie attributes and reattach cookies to requests.
 Thus the aforementioned extension-based approaches cannot protect against other extensions.